Income Tax Calculator

 Help

-Maximum deduction for private sector employees is 10% of their salary (basic+DA), and for government employees is 14%.
+Maximum contribution for both private and government sector employees is 14% of their salary (basic+DA)

 Total deduction